BMR Calculator

 The calculator considers your age, gender, height and weight to estimate how many calories your body needs at rest.
 The BMR calculators mainly rely on using the Mifflin-St Jeor Equation, arguably the best formula for calculating BMR:

-After providing total BMR, this calculator can then provide us with TDEE (Total Daily Energy Expenditure).
-This evaluation will allow you to assess your activity level from sedentary to very active, so that you will know how many calories you should eat each day, to allow you to reach your fitness target.
+After providing total BMR, this calculator can then provide us with TDEE (Total Daily Energy Expenditure). — the number of calories you consume given your activity level at the end of each day.
+If you are sedentary, moderately active, or very active, the number indicates how many calories you must consume on a daily basis in order to reach your goals.

 Why Use a BMR Calculator?